 Yes.
 However, enforcing an unwritten agreement can be difficult since often there is only your word against your spouse's about what you agreed to.

-Orders for support made by the Supreme Court, Family Court or Supreme Court (Family Division) are automatically registered with the Maintenance Enforcement Program MEP for help collecting child and spousal support.
+Registering the agreement also means you have access to the Maintenance Enforcement Program MEP for help collecting child and spousal support.
 Visit the Nova Scotia Maintenance Enforcement Program website at mep.novascotia.ca/ for more information.

 If you and your spouse can agree to the terms of separation and can set them out in a written agreement, you can save time and money.

 - The separation will take less of a toll on your emotions and on those of your children.
 Going to court to fight over child support, spousal support, parenting arrangements or property can be a stressful, drawn-out and unpleasant experience for any family.

 - If you have a written separation agreement, your rights and obligations are set out as soon as the agreement is signed.
 You do not have to wait for court dates and other delays.